 “Your goal is from wherever you are right now, to try to move that number up,” Clark says.
 “But once you get to 760, just give it a rest,” he says.

 Not quite there yet?
-Check out our 5 Sneaky Ways to Improve Your Credit Score.
+Check out our article on 5 Sneaky Ways To Improve Your Credit Score.